Dehydration and gastroenteritis

 - carry nutrients and oxygen to the cells

 When the water content of our bodies is too low, we become dehydrated.
-If fluid intake is not increased and dehydration is left untreated, it may become severe.
-In untreated severe dehydration, urination eventually stops, the kidneys fail and the body can no longer remove toxic waste products.3
+If fluid intake is not increased and dehydration is left untreated, medical attention may be required.

 Why too much sugar may make your symptoms worse